Epicurus and the Garden

 "Tranquillity is to be released from all these [troubles] and to have a continual remembrance of the general and most important points [I have set out]" (Letter to Herodotus, X. 82).

-This "continual remembrance" not the what Plato and Aristotle think goes on in the good life.
+This "remembrance" is not the what Plato and Aristotle think happens in the good life.

 Aristotle, for example, thinks that the good life is activity of the part of the soul with reason in accordance with its proper virtues.
-He thinks that the best of these virtues is wisdom, that wisdom is the virtue proper to the part of the soul with reason that grasps what cannot be otherwise, that someone with wisdom has the knowledge in theoretical science, and that the activity in accordance with wisdom is the contemplation of this knowledge.
+He thinks that the best of these virtues is wisdom, that wisdom is the virtue proper to the part of the soul with reason that grasps what cannot be otherwise, that someone with wisdom has knowledge of the reality of things, and that the activity in accordance with wisdom is the contemplation of this knowledge.

 This "contemplation" is an exercise of what Plato and Aristotle call reason.
 The "continual remembrance" in Epicurus is something he tries to understand in terms of memory.

 Whenever someone with "continual remembrance" of the four-fold remedy thinks about what to do, he experiences "tranquillity," not worry for himself in the future.
-When he thinks about what to do, the thought that "God presents no fears, death no worries, and while good is readily attainable, bad is readily endurable" comes into his mind.
+When he thinks about what to do, a thought comes to mind.
+He thinks "God presents no fears, death no worries, and while good is readily attainable, bad is readily endurable."
 This "remembrance" causes him to experience "tranquillity" or ἀταραξία because it eliminates anxiety about the future and causes him to believe that he is going to experience more pleasure than pain.

 "The cry of the flesh is not to be hungry, not to be thirsty, not to be shivering.
-Somone who has satisfied these cries of the flesh and expects to satisfy them in the future could compete even with Zeus in happiness" (Vatican Sayings, 33).
+Somone who has satisfied these cries of the flesh and expects to satisfy them in the future could compete even with the great god Zeus in happiness" (Vatican Sayings, 33).

 The Vatican Sayings are 81 maxims attributed (not always correctly) to Epicurus.
 They were discovered in 1888 in a 14th century Vatican manuscript about which little is known.